Chunshe: Origins during the Xia, Shang and Zhou dynasties

-A considerable amount of scholars reckon that In addition to the deity of the land, people also offer sacrifice to the deity of five grains.
+A considerable amount of scholars reckon that in addition to the deity of the land, people also offer sacrifice to the deity of five grains.

-In the early Qin Dynasty, celebrations of Chunshe could last for a relatively long time as all sacrifices made to the land in spring can be called Chunshe.
+In the early Qin dynasty, celebrations of Chunshe could last for a relatively long time as all sacrifices made to the land in spring can be called Chunshe.
 At that time, the celebrations included two major types.
-One type was the sacrifices to the land and ancestors :42 while the other one called Chunxi (spring carnival) was more entertaining in which people can have orgies.
+One type was the sacrifices to the land and ancestors :42 while the other one, Chunxi (spring carnival), was more entertaining as people can have orgies.

-Before the Warring States period, "Shela" was the only festival:414.
-Once, after the recovery of a disease, King Zhaoxiang of Qin ordered to kill the cow and offer it as a sacrifice.
+Before the Warring States period, "Shela" was the only related festival.:414 Once, after the recovery of a disease, King Zhaoxiang of Qin ordered to kill the cow and offer it as a sacrifice.
 However, he was dissuaded by Gongsun Yan as the time for Shela was yet to come.